 3. Avoid The "Hook Up" Culture

-By "hook up" here I do not mean sexual intercourse, but rather the general act of "making out" or "fooling around", which I suppose would involve just about everything else.
-There is an obvious connection between this and the previous example because oftentimes they work hand in hand.
+By "hook up" here I do not mean sexual intercourse per se, but rather the general act of "making out" or "fooling around", which I suppose would involve just about everything else.
+There is an obvious connection between this and the previous one (viz. alcohol) because they oftentimes work hand in hand.
 Alcohol serves as a useful tool for anyone trying to lower their standards.
-In fact, what alcohol does in excess is to essentially tie up and bind your conscience, so that it dare not interrupt you while you are engaged in the act.
-It can scream, but since you've consigned to the basement of your being (where a little muffled screaming isn't going to wake up the neighbors) you can go about your pillaging without too much distraction.
+In fact, what alcohol does is to essentially tie up and bind your conscience, so that it dare not interrupt you while you are engaged in the act.
+It can scream, but since you've consigned it to the basement of your being (where a little muffled screaming isn't going to wake up the neighbors) you can go about your pillaging without too much distraction.
 What concerns me the most about alcohol is not so much that it inebriates those who drink it, but the peril that generally accompanies that inebriation.
 Like sex, when alcohol is misused, it is highly flammable.
 If one is drinking a glass of wine with their family at a Thanksgiving dinner that is one thing, but it is quite another to get schnockered at a fraternity party and then stumble around aimlessly until you ultimately pass out in some stranger's room.
 I say this especially to girls, for they are the ones that usually put themselves in the gravest danger by doing this.
 You could fill volumes of books with stories of sorrow and dismay on the part of women who wake up only to discover, much to their horror, that some stranger is there beside them, or even worse, that some stranger (or acquaintance) has violated them.
 In either case, the woman is violated.
 If you go into a house with strangers, the last thing you should do is to chemically deactivate your good senses.
 Strangely enough, there are some who do want their good senses deactivated.
 They do this in order to give themselves a pretext for their bad behavior.
 Of these I can only say, if you can't bear to do the same thing while sober, then let that be a sign that you shouldn't be doing it at all.
 Indeed, how will you ever learn what true love is if you go about treating people like disposable napkins.
 Be assured that such behavior will not only render you incapable of intimacy in the short term, but it may in fact turn you into an emotional cripple for the rest of your life.
 Once a man or a woman begins to degrade themselves and others in such a way, it is incredibly difficult, if not impossible, to simply flip the switch of love and intimacy back on again.
 As for those who require no anesthetic for their behavior, I can only lament that they have already gone so far down that road that they no longer even require being in an altered state in order to degrade themselves.

 2. Commit Yourself To Chastity

 This particular bit of advice is more positive than the previous, for it involves not just discussing the "hook up" culture at college, but the question of how and why one should maintain their integrity and purity amidst all of this moral anarchy.
 First of all, chastity involves far more than simply "not doing it".
 It refers to the right and proper ordering of our sexuality, including avoidance of images or situations that only lend fuel to the fire of our lust.
 But chastity is not merely good from a religious standpoint, but it is likewise practical when it comes to navigating the often disorienting and strange world of college relationships.
 When one commits to this way of life, things become instantly more clear in relationships.
 When sex and hooking up are all a part of the equation, the truth of the matter can quickly become muddled.
 By contrast, when one commits themselves to chastity there is far less ambiguity.
 For instance, when you look at romantic relationships as primarily oriented towards marriage, you no longer are willing to dally around with those meaningless flings.
 I don't care how attractive someone is, if they are dull, the relationship will get old pretty fast.
-Secondly, these type of sexual relationships are the perfect way to get yourself stuck in one those long meandering relationships that can steal years from your life (if not all of it).
+Secondly, these type of sexual relationships are the perfect way to get yourself stuck in one those long meandering relationships that can steal the best years of your life from you (if not all of it).
 Indeed, you may wind up stuck with someone you would have broken up with long ago were you not involved in a sexual relationship with them.
 Sex, after all, is not inert, nor is it disinterested, it unites the flesh of two individuals in such a way that their respective bodies actually believe themselves to be bound to the other.
 Do not believe that you can unite yourself with someone in this manner and then just walk away.
 Those who can do so are only capable because they have so abused it that they have stripped the adhesive lining endemic to this kind of relationship.
 The result?
 They can no longer experience real intimacy, for they can no longer "adhere" to another.
 On the other hand, the man that does not allow himself to get dragged down into this pit of mediocrity, can see much clearer to know if a relationship is lasting or not.
 He is free to come and go from the relationship without any further implications.
 After all, he does presumably desire sex (among other things), therefore he is certainly not going to waste his time on a relationship that is not potentially headed for marriage.
 If he is chaste, he will know very quickly whether or not there is more to the relationship than just physical attraction.
 When sex is taken out of the equation the emphasis then shifts towards more lasting concerns.
 Indeed, when sex is not an option, the question then becomes can I stand being in the same room alone with this person.
 For a woman it is the simplest way to test the mettle of a man, because unless he is truly interested in you for you, he is not going to wait around too long.
 This may seem cold, but it is true nevertheless.
 And last of all, chastity is of course a good idea because no one who is chaste has the additional worry about pregnancy and diseases- both of which can profoundly shape your destiny.
 As a side note, I am not suggesting that a child is similar to a disease, only that these two consequences of sex represent the greatest sources of fear for the two tangoing parties.
 Some may suggest, as do the universities that a healthy diet of contraception will solve this problem.
 Contraception as solution is like providing a bullet proof vest to someone who is [for the fun of it] engaging in a gun battle (which seems an appropriate metaphor considering all of the bellicose language that "protection" advocates employ).
 In some respects you may in truth be more "protected," but the question is: why have we allowed ourselves to be placed in harms way in the first place, when with less effort, we could have avoided the conflict altogether?
 How is it that those who are supposed to be concerned for our health, have practically lead us by the hand out onto the front-lines of the battle?
 You may have on a bullet proof vest, but you can still be shot in the head.